krishnaathreyas/AdForge/frontend/README.md

-# Ad-Forge Frontend 📱✨
+# Ad-Forge Frontend

-This is the official Flutter application for the Ad-Forge project, built for the Samsung Hackathon.
+This is the Flutter application for the Ad-Forge project, built for the Samsung Hackathon.
 It provides a mobile interface for scanning products and generating customized, AI-powered video advertisements based on local marketing contexts.

 ---

-### 📸 Screenshots
+### Screenshots

 | Home Screen | Scanner Screen | Context Screen | Results Screen |
 | :---: | :---: | :---: | :---: |